Two Parameter Deformation of Embedding Class-I Compact Stars in Linear $f(Q)$ Gravity: Results and physical analysis

 \subsection{Compactness bound}

 Let us now calculate the maximum compactness bound in our modified gravity theory.
-To get an estimate of the maximum compactness bound, we demand that the central pressure must not diverge in our model.
-Using Eqs.~(\ref{prf}) and (\ref{ptf}), we note that this condition will be satisfied if we have
+To obtain an estimate of the maximum compactness bound, we require that the central pressure not diverge in our model.
+Using Eq.~(\ref{prf}) and (\ref{ptf}), we note that this condition will be satisfied if we have